 Guardians of the Amazon forest

-The northeast Amazon is a region of more than 30 million hectares of pristine rainforest and is home to four indigenous tribes (the Trios, the Wayanas, the Wai-wais and the Wayampis) with as many as 24 tribal languages.
-The area is known as the eastern Guiana Shield.
-It covers the southern parts of Guyana, Suriname, and French Guiana and crosses over into the northern part of Brazil.
-It’s one of the few remaining unspoiled wild places on earth.
-With over 1,500 vertebrate species and 6,500 plant species its biodiversity value is enormous.
+The remote northeast Amazon region is known as the eastern Guiana Shield and covers the southern parts of Guyana, Suriname, and French Guiana and crosses over into the northern part of Brazil.
+It encompasses one of the largest contiguous areas of relatively intact tropical forest on Earth.
+This area of about 34 million hectares is home to indigenous tribes (the project focuses primarily on Trios, Wayanas, Wai-wais and Wayampis) and maroon communities.
+It is one of the few remaining unspoiled wild places on earth.
+With over 1,500 vertebrate species and 6,500 plant species its value for biodiversity is enormous.

-Research has shown repeatedly that areas in the Amazon controlled by indigenous people, have some of the lowest deforestation rates.
-The Amazon Conservation Team (ACT) partners with indigenous and other local communities to protect tropical forests and strengthen traditional culture.
+Research has shown that areas in the Amazon controlled by indigenous people have some of the lowest deforestation rates.
+The Amazon Conservation Team (ACT) partners with indigenous and other local communities to preserve their culture, protect ancestral lands, and safeguard the rainforest.

-Creating a biocultural corridor of 30 million hectares across the eastern Guiana Shield, managed by indigenous people in collaboration with the respective governments.
+Creation of a biocultural corridor of about 34 million hectares across the north-east Amazon, that is managed by indigenous and tribal communities in collaboration with the governments of Suriname, Guyana, Brazil, and French-Guiana.

 ACT wants to improve the decisionmaking process of local communities, allowing them autonomous and sustainable management of their territories.
 Our partner WRI has a powerful tool for data-driven storytelling.
 Their Resource Watch makes use of storytelling to record, recover and communicate oral histories of the communities and look for ways to use these in protecting the ancestral territories.